adamdenes/Regex-Engine/README.md

 ## Stage 5/6: Controlling repetition
 Add the following metacharacters to your engine:

-   - ? matches the preceding character zero times or once;
+   * `?` matches the preceding character zero times or once;
-   - * matches the preceding character zero or more times;
+   * `*` matches the preceding character zero or more times;
-   - + matches the preceding character once or more times.
+   * `+` matches the preceding character once or more times.

 ## Objectives

 In the case of the operator ?, there are two possible scenarios:

-    -The preceding character occurs zero times, so basically it is skipped.
+   * The preceding character occurs zero times, so basically it is skipped.
 This means that only the part of the regex, if present, after the metacharacter ? is passed to the recursive function along with the unmodified input string.
-    -The preceding character occurs once.
+   * The preceding character occurs once.
 This means that if the character preceding ? matches the first character of the input string, the part of the regex after ? is passed to the recursive function along with the part of the input string without the character that is already matched.

 In the case of the operator *, there are the following scenarios:

-    -The preceding character occurs zero times (just like with ?).
+   * The preceding character occurs zero times (just like with ?).
 The condition from the previous case can be reused.
-    -The preceding character occurs one or more times.
+   * The preceding character occurs one or more times.
 Like in the case of ?, the character preceding * should match the first character of the input string.
 Since we don’t know how many times it is going to be repeated, the regex should be passed to the recursive function without any modification, and the first character of the input string should be chopped off.
 In this case, since the metacharacter * is not removed, the second case is repeated until the preceding character can be matched.
 After that, the first case applies and the function comes out of the recursion.

 Finally, here is what can happen with the operator +:

-    -The preceding character occurs once.
+   * The preceding character occurs once.
 This case is the same as the second case with the operator ?.
-    -The preceding character occurs more than once.
+   * The preceding character occurs more than once.
 This case is basically the same as the second case with the operator *.
-    -If there are character(s) after the operator, you need to pass to the recursive function a modified regex and a modified string.
+   * If there are character(s) after the operator, you need to pass to the recursive function a modified regex and a modified string.

 ### Example
 ```